-When moving to Northern Virginia, I was worried about leaving my family and friends in Georgia, my “tribe,” if you will.
+When moving to Northern Virginia, I was worried about leaving my family and friends in Georgia, my chosen community.
 However, when I got to Mason, thanks to my program and my work unit, I found my new tribes through the institution and a culture of cohorts[i].

 A cohort was originally defined by Merino et al. “as a group of students who begin a program of study together, share the same sequence of classes, faculty members, and instructional activities toward completion of a specific degree or certification,” but “has expanded to include the development of collaborative projects, self-directed goals, and a network of academic and social support.”[ii]

 For me this idea of a cohort has been key to not only my academic and professional success here at Mason, but also a sense of well-being in my life.
 Now I know some of you are thinking, “I don’t have a cohort.”
 I know that to be true for many programs here at Mason.
 I would suggest then maybe finding a way to make your own model of a cohort.
 And, yes, I do plan to share one example of how to go about doing it later on.

 In North American universities, three cohort systems tend to be most popular: closed, open/mixed, and fluid.
 From my experience here at Mason, I’d say we are mostly a mixture of open and fluid systems.
 The open/mixed cohort is one “whereby students take a core set of courses together and then enroll in additional coursework to fulfill their needs.”[iii]
 On the other hand, the fluid cohort is also know as the “course-by-course [cohort], whereby students may enter the cohort at various times instead of only one point of entry.”[iv]